cilium/cilium.io/src/posts/17-04-2018-why-is-the-kernel-community-replacing-iptables/index.md

   - kernel
   - ebpf
   - superpowers
+ogImage: `The Linux kernel community recently announced bpfilter, which will replace the long-standing in-kernel implementation of iptables with high-performance network filtering powered by Linux BPF, all while guaranteeing a non-disruptive transition for Linux users.`
 ---

-{{preview}}

-The Linux kernel community recently announced [bpfilter], which will replace the long-standing in-kernel implementation of iptables with high-performance network filtering powered by Linux BPF, all while guaranteeing a non-disruptive transition for Linux users.

-From humble roots as the packet filtering capability underlying popular tools like tcpdump and Wireshark, BPF has grown into a rich framework to extend the capabilities of Linux in a highly flexible manner without sacrificing key properties like performance and safety.
-This powerful combination has led forward-leaning users of Linux kernel technology like [Google], [Facebook], and [Netflix] to choose BPF for use cases ranging from network security and load-balancing to performance monitoring and troubleshooting.
-Brendan Gregg at Netflix first called BPF [Superpowers] for Linux.
-This post will cover how these “superpowers” render long-standing kernel sub-systems like iptables redundant while simultaneously enabling new in-kernel use cases that few would have previously imagined were possible.

-{{/preview}}

 Author Note: this is a post by long-time Linux kernel networking developer and creator of the Cilium project, Thomas Graf